"Imitation is the sincerest form of flattery."

 .
 After all, why follow something that you don't think has enough merit to follow?

 , where the creator of a Follow the Leader

 they are taking something as inspiration for their work.

 Just the inspiration being obvious is not enough.
-There has to be a direct admittance that this is so.
+There has to be a direct admission that this is so.
 Admitting in the form of a Take That

 might still count, as it's just denying that they are following this trope, even when we know better